Moctor/Brick-breaker-game/README.md

-# Brick-breaker-game
-It's a brick breaker game that we had to create for an exam to discover programming with Unity.
+This is a brick breaker game that we had to develop for an exam as an introduction to programming with Unity.
+It allowed us to learn the basics of game development, including physics, collisions, and scripting.